 Besides a crew of experienced workers, we have a fleet of industry-leading tree removal equipment.
 All work is done in the most lawn-friendly manner possible, and your property is cleared of all branches and debris before we leave.
 Perhaps most appealing to any cash-strapped homeowner, we keep our prices affordable.

 Milwaukee Stump Grinding And Stump Removal Service: When You Don’t Want Any Trace Of A Tree Left Behind

 If you don’t like the idea of a stump in your yard, we can bring in a stump grinder and grind it down to the point you’ll never even know it was there.
 Generally speaking, we cut trees as close to the ground as safely possible—usually around 8 inches from the ground for larger trees, several inches lower for smaller ones.
 Our stump grinder can then take a stump down to about 8 inches below soil level— deep enough for grass or plants to grow on top of it.

 If you don't want anything at all left in the ground, we also offer stump removal.
 This involves considerably more work but is sometimes necessary if you have a stump with a lot of surface roots or have plans to build something which requires a foundation wall right where the tree stump sits.

 Turning Your Tree Into Wood Chips Or Firewood

-Similarly, homeowners will ask if they can have their downed tree’s branches mulched for use in their landscaping.
-Since we generally have a mulcher on-site, it’s no problem to leave a pile of wood chips on your driveway.
+Similarly, homeowners will ask if they can have their downed tree branches ground for use in their landscaping.
+Since we generally have a grinder on-site, it’s no problem to leave a pile of wood chips on your driveway.

-If you need more wood chips than are produced by mulching your downed branches, we deliver landscaping woodchips throughout southeast Wisconsin and also have them for sale at our Muskego location.
+If you need more wood chips than are produced by grinding your downed branches, we deliver landscaping woodchips throughout southeast Wisconsin and also have them for sale at our Muskego location.